 - It will help you to get extra support during the life cycle of a project.

-- is affected positively and negatively by the project?
+- Is it affected positively and negatively by the project?

-- could solve potential problems with the project?
+- Could you solve potential problems with the project?

-- has specialist skills which are crucial to the project?
+- Has specialist skills that are crucial to the project?

-- is the user of the result of the project?
+- Is the user the result of the project?

 Inputs for Identity Stakeholders